Draken-Sensei/Draken-Sensei/README.md

 ## 🗡️ Bushido Code

-> **Loyal guardian, system fortress.
-I shield, strengthen, and stand firm, turning fragile code into unbreakable foundations.
-My mission: protection through power.**
+> **System guardian, logic enforcer.I refactor chaos into clean architecture and keep the codebase unbreakable.My mission: stability in every commit.**

 > *"I'll always have Mikey's back, and I'll have yours too.
 That's what it means to be family."* - The Invincible Dragon